railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 .. tip:: Creating shortcuts

-	Each user has access to many menu items throughout all of the available menu hierarchy.
+	Each user has access to many menu items from the menu.
 But in general an employee uses only a small part of the system's functions.

 	So you can define shortcuts for the most-used menus.
 These shortcuts are personal for each user.
-To create a new shortcut Just click on the '*' of the header of the view in web client.
+To create a new shortcut just click the '*' of the header of the view in web client.

-	To remove shortcut just click on link and again click on '*' of the header of the view.
+	To remove a shortcut just click the link and again click '*' of the header of the view.

-The following sections present an overview of the main functions of Open ERP.
+The following sections present an overview of the main functions of OpenERP.
 Some areas are covered in more detail in the following chapters of this book and you will find many other functions available in the optional modules.
 Functions are presented in the order that they appear on the main menu.